Heel pain is one of the most common problems people experience in the foot.

-Heel pain most commonly occurs when the plantar fascia (the long ligament under your foot that helps to support the arch) is repeatedly over-stretched and becomes damaged or when there is too much impact stress on the fatty tissue under the heel bone.
+One of the most common causes of heel pain is when the plantar fascia (the long ligament under your foot that helps to support the arch) is repeatedly over-stretched and becomes damaged or when there is too much impact stress on the fatty tissue under the heel bone.

-Heel pain may be caused by many other reasons such as trauma, fractures, spurs, nerve entrapments and bone tumors.
+Heel pain may be caused by many other problems such as trauma, overstressing of the Achilles tendon fractures, spurs, nerve entrapments, and bone tumors.